dunamismax/dunamismax/README.md

 ## Current Focus

-Building production C applications with modern development practices and contributing to the C programming community through educational and practical examples.
-Specializing in ARM64-optimized applications, security-hardened development, and demonstrating that C can be both safe and performant with proper engineering practices.
+Working on C applications with modern development practices and contributing to the C programming community through educational examples.
+Currently focusing on ARM64-optimized applications, security-conscious development, and exploring how C can be both safe and performant.

-**Key Areas:**
+**Areas of Interest:**

 - ARM64 Apple Silicon optimization and performance tuning
-- Memory-safe C development with comprehensive testing frameworks
+- Memory-safe C development with testing frameworks
-- Security-hardened applications with extensive validation
+- Security-conscious applications with validation
-- Professional build systems and development workflows
+- Build systems and development workflows
-- Educational C programming examples and best practices
+- Educational C programming examples and practices

 ## Connect